TormodLandet/Ocellaris/README.rst

 for several of the normal benchmark cases like lid driven cavity flow and the Taylor-Green vortex.
 More information can be found in the documentation which also contains a description of the input file format.

-Please feel free to test Ocellaris, but plese keep in mind:
+Please feel free to test Ocellaris, but please keep in mind:

 - Ocellaris is in a state of constant development and does not have a stable API or input file format
 - Ocellaris is currently only being tested on one CPU.
 FEniCS scales to many thousands of CPUs, but